rxv3774/WebCheckers/docs/DesignDoc.md

 This sequence of events begins when a player clicks the "Start A Game" button on the home page, sending the user to GetGameRoute.
 In GetGameRoute, the opponent player object is obtained using the name submitted when the initial player clicked the "Start A Game" button.
-If the opponent doesn't exist or is already in a game, the player is sent back to the home page with an error message.
+If the opponent doesn't exist (the name provided doesn't correspond to any player in the player lobby) or is already in a game, the player is sent back to the home page with an error message.
 If the opponent exists and isn't already in a game, a new match is created in GameCenter with the two players and the player is sent to the game page.
-While this is happening, the opponent is still in GetHomeRoute and consistently checking its status.
 Once the opponent is added to the match that's created in GameCenter, the opponent sees that it now exists in GameCenter and sends the user to the game page.

 __Validate a Move:__